Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images

-Finally, we compare the performance of our method with the published 3D generative models in Table~\ref{tab:sota_ct} (COCA) and Table~\ref{tab:sota_brain} (ADNI).
-The comparison methods include the following 3D generation baselines: \begin{itemize} \item 3D-WGAN-GP~\cite{ref:3DWGAN_GP}, a 3D extension of Wasserstein GAN with Gradient Penalty to alleviate training instability. \item 3D-VAE-GAN~\cite{ref:3DVAEGAN}, consisting of an encoder, a decoder and a discriminator. \item 3D-$\alpha$-GAN~\cite{ref:3Dalpha-GAN}, applying the code discriminator and encoder on top of the conventional GANs to alleviate the collapse and blurriness. \item 3D-$\alpha$-WGAN-GP~\cite{ref:3Dalpha_WGAN_GP}, utilizing both the $\alpha$-GAN structure and the WGAN-GP loss. \item{3D-StyleGAN2}~\cite{ref:3dstylegan}, a direct 3D extension of the 2D StyleGAN2 model. \end{itemize}
+Finally, we {compared} the performance of our method with the published 3D generative models in Table~\ref{tab:sota_ct} (COCA) and Table~\ref{tab:sota_brain} (ADNI).
+The comparison methods {included} the following 3D generation baselines: \begin{itemize} \item 3D-WGAN-GP~\citep{ref:3DWGAN_GP}, a 3D extension of Wasserstein GAN with Gradient Penalty to alleviate training instability. \item 3D-VAE-GAN~\citep{ref:3DVAEGAN}, consisting of an encoder, a decoder and a discriminator. \item 3D-$\alpha$-GAN~\citep{ref:3Dalpha-GAN}, applying the code discriminator and encoder on top of the conventional GANs to alleviate the collapse and blurriness. \item 3D-$\alpha$-WGAN-GP~\citep{ref:3dvae}, utilizing both the $\alpha$-GAN structure and the WGAN-GP loss. \item{3D-StyleGAN2}~\citep{ref:3dstylegan}, a direct 3D extension of the 2D StyleGAN2 model. \end{itemize}

-On both the heart and brain datasets, the proposed method outperforms all the state-of-the-art methods with a large margin, demonstrating its effectiveness.
-Among all comparison methods, the first four baselines have a much greater number of parameters than our method, but achieve inferior performance.
-Although 3D-StyleGAN2 has approximately twice as many parameters as our method, it still performs much worse.
-Because the 3D medical generation lacks sufficient 3D training images, most baselines are short of sufficient 3D training images, leading to the inferior performance.
-As an alternative, our method makes use of both the weight inflation and Split\&Shuffle designs in order to mitigate the reliance on a large number of 3D images for training.
+On both the heart and brain datasets, the proposed method outperforms all the state-of-the-art methods by a large margin, demonstrating its effectiveness.
+Among all comparison methods, the first four baselines have a much greater number of parameters than our method but {achieved} inferior performance.
+Although 3D-StyleGAN2 has approximately twice as many parameters as our method, it still {performed} much worse.
+Because the 3D medical {image} generation lacks sufficient 3D training images, most baselines are short of sufficient 3D training images, leading to inferior performance.
+As an alternative, our method uses both the weight inflation and Split\&Shuffle designs to mitigate the reliance on a large number of 3D images for training.

 \textbf{Generation quality and generation diversity} Except for FID scores, we {considered} two widely-used evaluation metrics: PSNR and MS-SSIM.
 Specifically, PSNR is calculated between the real and generated images to evaluate the generation quality.
 Following \cite{ref:3dvae}, MS-SSIM is calculated on pairs of generated images to evaluate the generation diversity (a smaller value means better diversity).
 The results are shown in Table~\ref{tab:psnr_msssim}.
 Our method achieved the best PSNR and MS-SSIM performance on both the heart and brain datasets, demonstrating that our method can generate high-quality 3D medical images with better diversity.
 We also note that the PSNR scores on the heart dataset are smaller than that on the brain dataset.
 This is due to the large variations among the unaligned heart images.
 In contrast, the brain images are aligned and exhibit smaller variations.